mARk-android/binary_kernel_xiaomi_ginkgo/README.md

 Ginkgo Willow

-Using AnyKernel to make a flashable zip file
+Using AnyKernel to make a flashable zip file with Image.gz-dtb

 or